 - you have or a complaint about our information handling practices,

-You can lodge a complaint with or contact our Data Protection Officer on the details above or directly with the Office of the
+You can lodge a complaint with or contact our DPO on the details above or directly with the DPC as also outlined above.

 When you use our website, we do not attempt to identify you as an individual user and we will not collect personal information about you unless you specifically provide this to us.